datapastry/datapastry.github.io/_posts/2019-08-05-how-to-hire-a-data-scientist.md

 It’s really nice if you say what a “day in the life of a data scientist” would be like at your company.
 An experienced candidate should ask about this anyway, of course; there’s very little consistency between data science operations in different companies.
 Without this knowledge, accepting a new role can feel a bit like walking across a motorway with your eyes closed in the hope of finding a pastry on the other side.

-**Hey, it’s time for another shameless plug! **Remember when we said we’re putting together a free work sample test and scoring rubric just for you?
+**Hey, it’s time for another shameless plug!** Remember when we said we’re putting together a free work sample test and scoring rubric just for you?
 We’ll also create a sample job description for you to use as a template.
 [Let us know](https://www.google.com/) if you’d like to be notified when these are ready.
 As always, you’re welcome to customise our materials as much as you like.

 **What skills and experience should you expect from a data scientist?**

 Data scientists are the ultimate jacks of all trades.
-You don’t need someone who’s an expert in everything but it’s important that they understand how all the pieces fit together. **<pull quote> **This is not a good field for extreme specialists.
+You don’t need someone who’s an expert in everything but it’s important that they understand how all the pieces fit together. **This is not a good field for extreme specialists**.

 We’d advise customising the skills you test based on the specific role for which you’re hiring.
 You probably don’t need a data scientist with a deep knowledge of convolutional neural networks if they’re mostly going to be working on credit scoring.